 Reading time: 90 seconds

-What is a Sell Side & Buy Side?
+What is a Sell Side and Buy Side?

-- Sell side includes the entities which facilitates the decision making of the buy side.
+- Sell side includes the entities which facilitate the decision making of the buy side.

 - Buy side includes entities that are involved in making the Investment Decisions.